From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 Enjoy the process of becoming a multi-sport athlete; it’s an awesome journey.

-If you would some guidance and a training plan to work on the running portion of your triathlon, check out our different training plans and guides to help you along your journey:
+If you would like some guidance and a training plan to work on the triathlon running portion, check out our different training plans and guides to help you along your journey:

 Half Marathon Training Plans